 On the 29,000 mile long, Pan-American Highway, the Darien Gap is the only break along its length.
 The road abruptly ends with a rickety rope bridge, on the other side, is the 100 mile stretch of untouched jungle.

-In this stretch of jungle, there are a range of species not seen anywhere else in the world.
+In this stretch of jungle, there is a range of species not seen anywhere else in the world.
 Many of them are deadly.
-Amongst them is the jungle scorpions, egg-laying botflies, cougars and jaguars, snakes and a whole lot of spiders.
+Amongst them are the jungle scorpions, egg-laying botflies, cougars and jaguars, snakes, and a whole lot of spiders.

 Even the trees here can kill you.
 The Chunga Palm Tree, or the Black Palm.
 It is made up of hundreds of razor-sharp spines.
 These spines contain a myriad of horrific bacteria.
 The infections that can follow if you get cut by one of these can be fatal, especially as you are miles away from any aid.